rajveersd13/web-app-streamlit/README.md

-#  Odd Even checkin app using streamlit library of python
+#  Odd Even checking app using streamlit library of python